TyrionSnow1911/lruCache/README.md

 # Usage Instructions

-- The lru can be run locally or through client CLI / server interface.
+- The lru can be run locally or through client/server CLI interface.

 # Running LRU locally